 Residence hall living is a vital component of Gettysburg College's educational experience.
 The residential life program is designed to provide students with the opportunity to learn about themselves, others, and how to be engaged citizens on campus.

 First-year students work closely with professional and student staff to develop vibrant communities and to capitalize on the "teachable moments" that emerge through the residential experience.
 The First-Year Community Learning Plan is intended to prepare students to be active leaders who take purposeful action in service of the community.
-The learning plan has, as its foundation, the Citizenship Pillars:
+Citizenship Pillars form the foundation of the learning plan and include: Be Curious, Own Your Experience, Engage Difference, and Make an Impact.

 Housing by Seminar

 All housing placements for first-year students are based on First-Year Seminar/Writing Course placements as part of the First-Year Residential College program.
-Students in each seminar are housed together within the same residence hall.
+Students in each seminar are housed within the same residence hall, but not necessarily within the same room.
 As all first-year residence halls offer similar accommodations and opportunities, first-year students may not request a specific hall assignment.

 A Diverse Community